By Tim Sullivan

 Hanover High School offers many different extracurricular clubs to allow students to become more involved in the school community.
-I sat down with two long-time members of the Robotics club: seniors Adam Giordani and Nick Colaw (pictured above) to find out what this club is all about and what it means to them.
+I sat down with two long-time members of the Robotics club: juniors Adam Giordani and Nick Colaw (pictured above) to find out what this club is all about and what it means to them.

 The Robotics club aims to create a “fun atmosphere that allows you to work on your problem-solving and team-building skills along with your friends,” Adam said.
 The club gets together twice a week, every Tuesday and Thursday, after school in adviser Mrs. Borgeson’s room (116).